 Most thesis and dissertation projects slip schedule by 3–6 months because the writing phase is dramatically underestimated.
 This 12-month template assumes you start with an approved topic and end with a successful defense.
-The two biggest unknowns — IRB approval timeline and how long data collection actually takes — are flagged as high-priority items that drive the rest of the plan.
+The two biggest unknowns, the IRB approval timeline and how long data collection actually takes, are flagged as high-priority items that drive the rest of the plan.

 How a 12-month thesis breaks down